 - The “Festival Music and Culture” invites all audiences to 14 concerts of jazz and classical music where virtuosity and good humour will be on the program!

 Dambach-la-Ville – «Stones & Wines of Granite»

-A few kilometers from Sélestat towards the Vosges, Dambach-la-Ville is for sure one of the most active and picturesque wine villages on the Alsace Wine Route.
+A few kilometers from Sélestat towards the Vosges, Dambach-la-Ville is for sure an active and picturesque wine village on the Alsace Wine Route.
 Thirty or so winemakers produce remarkable wines, the best of which come from the hills of the Vosges mountains, including the Frankstein grand cru with its granite terroir.

 Europa Park – Rust, Germany